 Green Bay Packers quarterback Aaron Rodgers has one of the greatest arms in the history of the NFL.
-Along with precision accuracy and sneaky scrambling ability, the cannon attached to his right shoulder are why he’s a Super Bowl champion, two-time NFL MVP, eight-time Pro Bowl selection and two-time first-team All-Pro.
+Along with precision accuracy and sneaky scrambling ability, the cannon attached to his right shoulder are why he’s a Super Bowl champion, three-time NFL MVP, nine-time Pro Bowl selection and three-time first-team All-Pro.
 And while the Kansas City Chiefs gunslinger Patrick Mahomes may be able to throw 90-yard bombs in warmups, and Aaron Rodgers Hail Mary can ruin a team's spirit, as he remains the all-time leader in dropping last-minute dimes.

-Rodgers may need to refine his beer-chugging skills, but there’s no question he’s beloved in Wisconsin by the cheeseheads who’ve appreciated him the moment the Packers drafted him out of California in the first round of the 2005 NFL Draft.
-The 36-year-old has helped blossom the careers of wide receivers like Davante Adams, Jordy Nelson, Randall Cobb and James Jones since earning the starting role in 2008.
+Rodgers may need to refine his beer-chugging skills, but there's no question he's beloved in Wisconsin by the cheeseheads who've appreciated him the moment the Packers drafted him out of California in the first round of the 2005 NFL Draft.
+The 37-year-old has helped blossom the careers of wide receivers like Davante Adams, Jordy Nelson, Randall Cobb and James Jones since earning the starting role in 2008.

 Rodgers signature play is without a doubt the Hail Mary.
 There's no other quarterback on Earth who can uncork a last-minute prayer pass from the 50-yard line like Rodgers.
 Defenders should beware whenever Rodgers throws from that distance, because it results in a touchdown at a surprisingly high rate compared with other passers.

 Three.
 That's the number of times an Aaron Rodgers' Hail Mary has worked.
 For whatever reason, magic fills Lambeau Field and opposing stadiums when Rodgers lets one of these high-arching passes fly at the end of the second half of games.